 A thicker, creamier plant milk like cashew milk could probably be used to replace the almond milk/coconut cream combination.

 Dietary Modification Suggestions:

 With the low carb coconut flour pie crust and a filling based on a rather low carb vegetable there is not much standing in the way to turn this into a sugar free pumpkin pie.
 Actually it is only the maple syrup sweetener that is problematic.

 That’s why I suggest using Sugar-free Monk Fruit Syrup (in maple flavor) as low carb sweetener for this recipe.
-Or if your prefer a sugar-free granulated sugar use the equivalent of 2/3 cup of regular sugar.
+Or if you prefer a sugar-free granulated sweetener use the equivalent of 2/3 cup of regular sugar.